-This plan builds on the 'Final Report on Best Management Practices and Mitigation Measures' (Best Management Practices) outlined by Bureau of Ocean Energy Management (BOEM) for communicating with the fishing industry and also provides specific steps and procedures for implementation. Ørsted U.S. Offshore Wind has used our experience from Block Island Wind Farm (BIWF), the first operational offshore wind farm in the U.S., to inform, learn from, and continuously improve our engagement with commercial and recreational fishermen.
-We will also draw on appropriate experiences and relationships gained from 25 operating offshore wind farms in Europe that Ørsted owns and operates.
+This plan builds on the 'Final Report on Best Management Practices and Mitigation Measures' (Best Management Practices) outlined by Bureau of Ocean Energy Management (BOEM) for communicating with the fishing industry and provides specific steps and procedures for implementation. Ørsted has used our experience from Block Island Wind Farm (BIWF), the first operational offshore wind farm in the U.S., to inform, learn from, and continuously improve our engagement with commercial and recreational fishermen.
+We will also draw on appropriate experiences and relationships gained from the portfolio of offshore wind farms that Ørsted owns and operates globally.